 “Earthworks believes that IRMA’s strength lies in the authentic engagement of both corporate and civil society stakeholders, and its commitment to raising the bar on environmental and human rights standards for mining.
 This kind of debate and dialogue between parties who don’t always see eye to eye isn’t easy – but it’s essential to building a robust, credible system for improving mining practices.”

-International Program Director, Earthworks
+Mining Program Director, Earthworks

 Everything we do is in collaboration.
-This ranges from facilitating working groups on special topics, to connecting companies and organizations through the Responsible Mining Map, to testing the standard in places or on issues where stakeholders are invested.
+This ranges from facilitating working groups on special topics, to connecting companies and organizations through the Responsible Mining Map, to testing the IRMA standard in places or on issues where stakeholders are invested.